Coulomb Gas and Sine-Gordon Model in Arbitrary Dimension: Summary

 \section{Summary}

-In this work, the exact phase structure of the neutral CG was mapped out by the functional RG study of the equivalent SG scalar field theory in arbitrary dimension.
-By the inclusion of the wave function renormalization and the determination of the exact RG flow for a single Fourier mode, we went beyond the approximations used previously.
-Moreover, it was demonstrated that higher harmonics do not modify the phase structure of the SG model with a single Fourier mode.
+In this work the functional RG study of the periodic scalar field theory, i.e. the sine-Gordon (SG) model has been performed in arbitrary dimension and the wave function renormalization is included.
+This allows us to go beyond approximations used in previous works and to consider the consequences of the RG study of the periodic scalar model on Higgs, inflaton and axion physics and to consider the possibility of a topological phase transition in higher dimensions.

+For example a periodic Higgs potential was proposed as a possible extension of the standard quartic one.
+Using the usual parametrisation of the field around the first minimum, one recovers the Lagrangian of the Higgs sector but with a periodic type self-interaction term for a single-component real scalar field.
+The exact phase structure of the pure SG scalar field theory (with no gauge and fermionic fields) was mapped out by the functional RG method in arbitrary dimension.
+It was found that the SG model has a single phase in $d>2$ and the potential remain bounded from below.
+This result opens a new platform to perform stability studies for models with periodic type Higgs potentials, as an example one can mention the so called massive sine-Gordon model which contains quadratic and periodic terms \cite{pseudo_periodic_higgs_inflation}.

+The RG running of the frequency parameter is used to answer to the question whether the conditions for slow-roll inflation remains valid under RG transformations.
+It was shown that starting from a small value for the frequency (which is required), it does not evolve along the corresponding RG trajectory.
+Thus, our analysis supports the viability of a periodic inflationary potential.

+Finally, it was also shown that the dimensionful periodic potential flattens out in the IR limit which confirms previous results on the flattening of the axion potential.

-The high temperature fixed point of the d-dimensional CG was determined and shown that the perturbative RG is not suitable to recover it.
+The findings were used to determine the phase structure of the equivalent neutral Coulomb-gas (CG) too.
+The high temperature fixed point of the d-dimensional SG and CG was determined and shown that the perturbative RG is not suitable to recover it.
 The position of the non-trivial fixed point of the RG flow for $d<2$ and the turning point for $d>2$ dimensions given by the exact flow is compared to the linearized one.
-The non-trivial fixed point of the CG for $d<2$ shows similarities to the Wilson-Fisher fixed point of the $O(N)$ model.

-Let us note, that for $d=1$ dimension, the broken phase should be vanish if the approximations used are improved (e.g. higher order terms are taken into account in the gradient expansion).
-This is the consequence of the equivalence between quantum mechanics and quantum field theory in (0+1) dimension and the known fact that due to tunneling effect a symmetry cannot be broken spontaneously in quantum mechanics.
-Therefore, the requirement of the absence of the broken phase in case of the non-approximated RG flow can be used to optimize the RG scheme dependence of the approximated one \cite{opt_d1sg}.
+Note, that for $d=1$ dimension, the broken phase should be vanish if the approximations used are improved \cite{opt_d1sg}.